robertobatts/aws-certification-notes/notes/23-networking-and-vpc.md

 - Captures network information from AWS managed interfaces too: ELB, RDS, ElastiCache, Redshift, WorkSpaces, NATGW, Transit Gateway, etc...
 - Can be used for analytics on usage patterns or malicious behavior
 - You can query VPC flow logs using Athena on S3 or CloudWatch Logs Insights
-- The records contain information about IP, ports, and Action (success or failure of the request due to SG/NACL)
+- The records contain information about IP and ports (source and destination), and Action (success or failure of the request due to SG/NACL)

 ## AWS Site-to-Site VPN
 - **Virtual Private Gateway (VGW)**